|How compiled||Based on third party data|

 Sampling error from those sources allows the derivation of an estimated confidence interval of plus or minus 0.2%.
 This means that if the census and IPS were repeated many times, with a new sample for the related surveys selected each time, we would expect the true value to be within 0.2% of the estimated value 95% of the time.
 Note that this confidence interval does not include error arising from other components, nor does it provide a measure of bias in either the census, mid-year estimates or other components.

-This confidence interval has been derived from published information available from the Confidence intervals for the 2011 Census report for the England and Wales census, Confidence intervals for Scotland's Census and the 2011 Census for Northern Ireland quality assurance report and from the Migration Statistics Quarterly Report.
+This confidence interval has been derived from published information available such as the Confidence intervals for the 2011 Census report for the England and Wales census, and from the Migration Statistics Quarterly Report.

 Accuracy – other measures